Julian Hasler: Military career

 After the academy, Julian Hasler was commissioned into the 1st Battalion of the East Kent Regiment, on 19 September 1888, and soon promoted to lieutenant on 4 February 1892.
-From 1895 he was almost uninterruptedly in active military service, first with the Chitral Relief Force (1895), then the Northwest Frontier in India as a captain (1897-1898, where he participated in the capture of the Tanga Pass), and after being seconded for service under the Colonial Office in June 1899, in South Africa (1900-1902) where he raised the Hasler's Australian Scouts, briefly in Nigeria where he documented a new species of Red-fronted gazelle, (Note: Hasler presented the discovery to the London Zoological Society in 1908 and the new taxon was called Gazella Rufifrons Hasleri.) and in West Africa (1899-1900, 1903–1910).
+From 1895 he was almost uninterruptedly in active military service, first with the Chitral Relief Force (1895), then the Northwest Frontier in India 1897-1898, where he participated in the capture of the Tanga Pass, and was promoted to captain on 12 March 1898.
+He was seconded for service in West Africa under the Colonial Office from June 1899, and served in South Africa during the Second Boer War (1900-1902), where he raised the Hasler's Australian Scouts, following which he received the brevet rank of major on 22 August 1902.
+From January 1903 he was again seconded for service under the Colonial office, and served with the Northern Nigeria Regiment.
+In Nigeria he documented a new species of Red-fronted gazelle.
+(Note: Hasler presented the discovery to the London Zoological Society in 1908 and the new taxon was called Gazella Rufifrons Hasleri.)
+He stayed in West Africa 1903–1910.

 He was wounded several times and mentioned twice in dispatches because of his bravery.
 A brevet lieutenant colonel in April 1906, he was promoted to major on 7 February 1907, to temporary colonel in September, and to lieutenant colonel on 4 August 1914.